 - Are U.S. citizens required to quarantine?
 Yes

-- Effective January 9, all travelers arriving from countries where new strains of the coronavirus have been identified – including the United States – will be required to undergo COVID testing upon arrival.
-Such travelers may also undergo mandatory quarantine at Gambian government-designated facilities, at the traveler’s own expense.
-Travelers must also still comply with the current requirement to possess a negative PCR COVID-19 test taken no more than 72 hours prior to arrival into The Gambia.
+- Travelers arriving from Gambian government designated ‘hotspot’ countries – including the United States – will be required to undergo rapid testing upon arrival at the airport.
+Travelers must also comply with the requirement to possess a negative PCR COVID-19 test taken no more than 72 hours prior to arrival into The Gambia.
+Individuals arriving without a negative test that complies with this requirement, or who test positive for COVID-19 upon arrival, will be required to undergo mandatory quarantine at Gambian government-designated facilities, at the traveler’s own expense.
 Quarantined individuals should expect to be tested for COVID-19 by Gambian Health Officials upon arrival at quarantine facilities.
 Quarantined individuals should expect to stay up to 14 days in a quarantine facility, depending on their test results.
-Quarantined individuals are required to pay all costs associated with this quarantine period, and may also be expected to pay for any necessary COVID-19 tests.
+Quarantined individuals are required to pay all costs associated with this quarantine period and may also be expected to pay for any necessary COVID-19 tests.
 Those held at quarantine facilities are provided with basic shelter, food, water, and medical care.

 - Are commercial flights operating?
 Yes

 - The U.S. Embassy has resumed limited routine American Citizen Services (ACS) at this time, and continues to remain open for emergency American Citizen Services.
 Routine services are by appointment only; please contact ConsularBanjul@state.gov if you would like to schedule an ACS appointment or if you require emergency services.

 - The U.S. Embassy has suspended all routine visa operations.
 We are unable to provide a specific timeline for resumption of visa services, but will update our website accordingly.